 EBIT = Operating Revenue – Operating Costs

-From accounting perspective operating costs are combination of fixed costs & variable costs.
-So
+From an accounting perspective operating costs are a combination of fixed costs and variable costs.

 EBIT = (PQ) – (VQ) – F